 - 21.10-1.
-The Human Resources Department and the Commission shall enter into an agreement, subject to ratification by the Oneida Business Committee, for carrying out Background Investigations for employees as required under this law. - 21.10-2.
-Background Investigations shall be conducted on all persons or entities as specified under this law.
-All Background Investigations shall be conducted to ensure that the Tribe in its Gaming Operations shall not employ or contract with persons whose prior activities, or reputation, habits and associations pose a threat to the public interest or to the effective regulation of gaming, or create or enhance the dangers of unsuitable, unfair or illegal practices and methods in the conduct of such gaming.
-The identity of any person interviewed in order to conduct a Background Investigation shall be confidential.
+The Human Resources Department and the Commission shall enter into an agreement, subject to ratification by the Oneida Business Committee, for carrying out Background Investigations for employees as required under this Ordinance. - 21.10-2.
+Background Investigations must be conducted on all persons or entities as specified under this Ordinance.
+All Background Investigations must be conducted to ensure that the Tribe in its Gaming Operations may not employ or contract with persons whose prior activities, or reputation, habits and associations pose a threat to the public interest or to the effective regulation of Gaming, or create or enhance the dangers of unsuitable, unfair or illegal practices and methods in the conduct of such Gaming.
+The identity of any person interviewed in order to conduct a Background Investigation must be confidential.